10 Tips for an Organized Pantry

 This post contains affiliate links for your convenience.
 Please see my disclosure here.

 1. Plan your pantry out really well

-The best way to start is to make a list of all of the challenges you have with your current pantry, and brainstorm ways to solve them.
+The best way to start is to make a list of all of the challenges you have with your current pantry organization and brainstorm ways to solve them.
 For example, the former closet that served as our pantry was very deep.
 You will notice that in the new pantry that the shelves are set back from the two bottom cubbies.
-I am not very tall, and I have very short arms (cue the t-rex jokes)- it is much easier for me to find and reach things when the shelves and drawers aren’t as deep!
+I am not very tall, and I have very short arms (cue the t-rex jokes).
+It is much easier for me to find and reach things when the shelves and drawers aren’t as deep!

 2. Make it pretty